pschaus/book_lepl1402/source/part1.rst

     MagicSword weapon = new MagicSword("Elven sword", 7, 3);
     System.out.println(weapon.getMagicDamage());

-In this way, it's 100% clear for the compiler that the variable definitely refers to a :code:`MagicSword` object (or to an object of a subclass of :code:`MagicSword`, remember rule 1).
+In this way, it's 100% clear for the compiler that the variable definitely refers to a :code:`MagicSword` object (or to an object of a subclass of :code:`MagicSword`; remember rule 1).

 Alternatively, you can do a type cast: